ParisNeo/lollms-vscode-extension/README.md

 *   **🧠 AI-Powered Commit Messages:** Generate descriptive Git commit messages based on your staged changes with a single click in the Source Control view.
 Uses your configured `lollms-server`.
 *   **✍️ Inline Code Generation:** Write a comment or docstring describing the code you need, then use a command or keybinding to have LOLLMS generate the implementation directly below it, respecting indentation.
-*   **🔍 Context-Aware Generation/Modification:** Select files or text snippets to provide context, then instruct LOLLMS to perform tasks like refactoring, adding features, explaining code, or generating new code based on that context.
+*   **🔍 Context-Aware Generation/Modification:** Manage a set of context files using the dedicated LOLLMS view.
+Then, instruct LOLLMS to perform tasks like refactoring, adding features, explaining code, or generating new code based on that curated context.
 Results are shown in a new editor tab for review.
+Context files are formatted with path headers and code fences.
+*   **🌳 Context View:** A dedicated sidebar view listing all files currently added to the LOLLMS context.
+Easily add/remove files, clear the context, and view the formatted prompt that will be sent.
-*   **🚀 First Run Setup Wizard:** Guides you through configuring the essential server URL and API Key (if required by your server) upon first activation.
+*   **🚀 First Run Setup Wizard:** Guides you through configuring the essential server URL and API Key (if required by your server) upon first activation, including connection testing.
-*   **⚙️ Configurable:** Easily configure the connection to your `lollms-server` (URL, API Key), fine-tune prompts used for different tasks, and set default model parameters via VS Code settings.
+*   **⚙️ Configurable:** Easily configure the connection to your `lollms-server` (URL, API Key), specify a default binding instance for checks, fine-tune prompts, set default model parameters, configure context behavior (ignore patterns, path inclusion), and set warning thresholds via VS Code settings.
-*   **🖱️ Accessible:** Access features through the Command Palette (`Ctrl+Shift+P`/`Cmd+Shift+P`), editor context (right-click) menu, keyboard shortcuts, and a dedicated button in the Source Control view.
+*   **🖱️ Accessible:** Access features through the Command Palette (`Ctrl+Shift+P`/`Cmd+Shift+P`), editor context menu, file explorer context menu, keyboard shortcuts, the Source Control view, and the dedicated LOLLMS Context view.

 ## Prerequisites

 *   **Visual Studio Code:** Version 1.80.0 or higher.
 *   **Git:** Must be installed and initialized in your workspace for commit message features.
 The built-in VS Code Git extension must be enabled.
 *   **Running `lollms-server` Instance:** You need a running instance of the [lollms-server](https://github.com/ParisNeo/lollms_server).
-Ensure it's accessible from your machine and configured with the models/bindings you intend to use. **Ensure the `/health` endpoint is available on your server version.**
+Ensure it's accessible from your machine and configured with the models/bindings you intend to use. **Ensure the `/health` and `/api/v1/get_model_info/{binding_name}` endpoints are available on your server version.**
-*   **(Optional) `lollms-server` API Key:** If your server requires API key authentication (configured in its `config.toml`), you'll need a valid key.
+*   **(Optional) `lollms-server` API Key:** If your server requires API key authentication (configured in its main config), you'll need a valid key.

 ## Installation